PoblacionesGet the code

 What is it?

 Populations is a software that allows us to offer open and collaborative platforms for spatial data.
-It allows users to register autonomously, upload datasets and georeference them from various formats (excel, sav, r, stata, shapefile, csv), build and configure special indicators with them, making it possible to share this information with others as well as work on it privately.
+It allows users to register autonomously, upload datasets and georeference them from various formats (excel, sav, r, stata, shapefile, csv), build and configure spatial indicators with them, making it possible to share this information with others as well as work on it privately.

 For those who administer the platform, the software and hardware requirements are minimal, since its architecture -unlike other spatial data web packages- is based on standard technologies available in shared web hosting (PHP/MySQL/Python).